ShaoxiongYuan/ShaoxiongYuan.github.io/morning-notes/2026-03-09-oil-shock-week2-violent-monday.md

 ### ▲ LONG — XOP / Energy Complex
 {: .trade-long}

 Oil at $107 and Strait of Hormuz blockage is not a one-day event.
-Energy companies — especially E&P and LNG exporters — are direct beneficiaries of sustained elevated crude.
+Energy companies, especially E&P and LNG exporters, are direct beneficiaries of sustained elevated crude.
 XOP lagged XLE last week; play catch-up.
 Also look at LNG names (FANG, AR) and refiners (VLO, PSX) as crack spreads widen.

 *Risk: Ceasefire or Hormuz reopening would crater the trade immediately.
 Use tight stops.*